How to Spot the Difference Between Male and Female Cats—What to Look For · Kinship

 101cats / iStock

-If you are considering adopting a cat, you may be wondering about the differences between genders and which gender makes the best companion.
+If you are considering adopting a cat, you may be wondering about the differences between genders (and which combo makes for the best pairing in a household).
 There are some obvious differences between male and female cats, especially if they have not been spayed or neutered.
 These differences are primarily related to certain physical attributes.

 Read on to learn more about the differences between male and female cats.